iOS | Work with SFSafariViewController

 • SFSafariViewController objects might be accessible as native objects (only when using the Appium framework)

-• If the application is not Hybrid-Instrumented:
+• If the application is not hybrid-instrumented:

 • SFSafariViewController objects can be accessed as DOM objects.

-• Traditional hybrid objects might be accessible as native objects
+• Traditional hybrid objects might be accessible as native objects.

+Starting from iOS 12.2, due to changes imposed by Apple, automating SFSafariViewControllers requires the app to be signed with a developer certificate.
 When installing the application, use the "re-sign" functionality to automatically sign the application with an applicable certificate (see Re-sign an application | iOS).
+Re-signing an application is only supported in hosted clouds.

 An alternative to the re-sign option is to add the device's UDID to your application's provisioning profile and install it without the re-signing functionality.